utkarshh18/Database-Management-Projects/README.md

 # Database-Management-Projects
-work ongoing on a hospital management system using sql, php and a frontend using javascript.
+work ongoing on a hospital management system(will be uploading soon)